 |80% Fast-Charging Time||55 minutes|

-Shared mobility customer would find the eKUV100 more appealing (such as ride-hailing services like Ola & Uber, rentals like Zoomcar and Drivezy, and other mobility companies like Lithium Urban Technologies) than private buyers as the savings are significant on electric vehicles for the fleet customer due to the government subsidy and the running as compared to a petrol vehicle in its fleet.
+Shared mobility customers would find the eKUV100 more appealing (such as ride-hailing services like Ola & Uber, rentals like Zoomcar and Drivezy, and other mobility companies like Lithium Urban Technologies) than private buyers as the savings are significant on electric vehicles for the fleet customer due to the government subsidy and the running as compared to a petrol vehicle in its fleet.
 For the same reason, Mahindra could do a fleet launch for the eKUV and make vehicles available without long wait times.

 While the cost-conscious and value-conscious fleet buyers are the primary group, Mahindra feels the electric KUV would also meet demands of certain personal consumers.
 Mahindra Electric believes that a few personal car buyers would also find the eKUV100 attractive as a city car.
 With personal car ownership on the rise, the company could make the eKUV available to all buyer categories in 2021.

-Mahindra will launch new electric vehicles developed especially for individual customers from next year, beginning with the eXUV300 (likely in the second half).
-The MESMA 350 EV platform enables vehicles with up to 500 km range and the eXUV300 would have a range of around 370 km, competing with the Tata Nexon EV and forthcoming ‘
+That said, Mahindra will launch new electric vehicles developed especially for individual customers from next year, beginning with the Mahindra eXUV300 in the second half of 2021.
+The MESMA 350 EV platform enables vehicles with up to 500 km range and the eXUV300 would have a range of around 370 km, competing with the Tata Nexon EV.

 Mahindra eKUV100 Price

 The Mahindra eKUV100 price in India was announced at the Auto Expo 2020 as INR 8.25 lakh (ex-showroom Delhi, post-FAME-II subsidy).
 The new Mahindra electric car is the most affordable electric car in the country in the passenger car category.
 In Delhi, thanks to the Delhi Electric Vehicles Policy, 2020 early birds could benefit from an additional incentive of INR 1.50 lakh, taking the price further down to INR 6.75 lakh.
 Delhi government is offering a purchase incentive of INR 10,000/kWh up to INR 1.50 lakh, but on only the first 1,000 EVs sold after the announcement of this policy.
 Also, It has waived-off road tax and registration fees for BEVs are waived that would bring down the acquisition cost of the eKUV100 further.

 What is the price of the Mahindra eKUV100?